roadrunner-server/docs/queues/overview-queues.md

   redial state with a timeout of 10 minutes (but our timeout is e.g. 1 minute), or the queue is full.
 If the timeout is exceeded, your call will be rejected with an error.
 Default: 60 (seconds).

+- `options.parallelism`: The number of goroutines that process jobs from the binary heap priority queue simultaneously.
+Default: 10.

 - `pipeline_size`: The binary heaps priority queue (PQ) settings.
 The priority queue stores jobs in order of priority.
 The priority can be set